sensu/sensu-docs/content/sensu-go/5.16/guides/using-check-aggregates.md

   server_role: "webserver"
 ```

-After adding the label, we'll make sure to restart our agent to pick up the change in configuration:
+After you add the label, restart your agent to pick up the change in configuration:

 `systemctl restart sensu-agent`

-We'll need to set up a check that will look at events with the label we've assigned to the entity and ensure that these events are in an OK status.
-Let's look at an example check:
+Next, configure a check that will identify events with the label you assigned to the entity and ensure that these events are in an OK status.
+Here's an example:

 ```yaml
 ---